-The team is ready to provide (face-to-face) support with preparation and submission of proposals to ALMA, with data processing, interpretation of observations and numerical modelling of some observed processes.
-A dedicated office equipped with computers and high-speed internet connectivity is available for up to three visitors.
+The team is ready to provide (face-to-face) support with preparation and submission of proposals to ALMA, with data processing, archival research, interpretation of observations and numerical modelling of some observed processes.
+A dedicated office equipped with computers and high-speed internet connectivity is available for up to three visitors simultaneously.
+Access to a HPC cluster of the Astronomical Institute is available for ALMA data reduction.
 Affordable accommodation in the guest rooms of the Astronomical Institute at Ondřejov can be offered.
+The node also organises events for the local community, as well as outreach activities to the general public.

 The expertise areas of the Czech node are: